Aryan-Rajesh-Python/Password-Generator/README.md

 ## Requirements

 - Python 3.x
-- `pyfiglet` library for text art display
+- `pyfiglet` library for text art display.

 To install the necessary libraries, you can run: